dinakidane/the-coffee-joint/README.md

     - On this page, the user is able to sign up for a Coffee Joint card to collect points, which will eventually lead to rewards.
     - The main aim for this is to motivate customers to get their beverages from the Coffee Joint, allowing a rapport to also be built between the Cafe and the customers.
     - This is done by the online user adding their full name, email and address to the form and clicking on the register button.
-    - The form also gives an option to the user to allow them to decide whether they want to recieve news and deals from the Cafe
+    - The form also gives an option to the user to allow them to decide whether they want to recieve news and deals from the Cafe.

     ![Register](./assets/images/register-page.png)